The Bill makes the following amendments to the Employment Standards Act, 2000:

 (5) If the employee must begin the leave before advising the employer, the employee shall advise the employer of the leave as soon as possible after beginning it.

-(6) Subject to subsection (7), an employee is entitled to take a total of seven days of paid leave and three days of unpaid leave under this section in each calendar year.
+(6) Subject to subsection (7), an employee is entitled to take a total of 10 days of paid leave under this section in each calendar year.

 Same, entitlement to paid leave